-11. Even with these drawbacks, colonial governments and later state governments armed troops with muskets during the French and Indian War (1754-1763) and the Revolutionary War (1775-1783).
+11. Even with these drawbacks, colonial governments and later state governments armed troops with these muskets during the French and Indian War (1754-1763) and the Revolutionary War (1775-1783).
 There really weren't serious alternatives.
-As a result, the British Ordnance Office loaned colonial governments 22,000 muskets to arm provincial troops raised for active service in the field during the French and Indian War, and at least 100,000 European muskets-most of them French-were imported during the American War for Independence.
-During the French and Indian War, the British also sent muskets to arm Georgia and North Carolina militiamen who lacked arms, and state governments sometimes provided arms for mobilized militiamen during the Revolutionary War.
-14
+As a result, the British Ordnance Office loaned colonial governments 22,000 muskets to arm provincial troops raised for active service in the field during the French and Indian War, and at least 100,000 European muskets-most of them French-were imported during the American War for Independence.20 During the French and Indian War, the British also sent muskets to arm Georgia and North Carolina militiamen who lacked arms, and state governments sometimes provided arms for mobilized militiamen during the Revolutionary War.21

-Glenn Foard, Battlefield Archaeology of the English Civil War British Series 570 (Oxford: British Archaeological Reports, 2012), 105.
+19 Glenn Foard, Battlefield Archaeology of the English Civil War British Series 570 (Oxford: British Archaeological Reports, 2012), 105.

-De Witt Bailey, Small Arms of the British Forces in America 1664-1815 (Woonsocket, R.I.: Mowbray, 2009), 120-123; George D. Moller, American Military Shoulder Arms, 2 volumes (Albuquerque, N.M., 2011), Vol. 1, Appendix 5, 484-485.
+20 De Witt Bailey, Small Arms of the British Forces in America 1664-1815 (Woonsocket, R.I.: Mowbray, 2009), 120-123; George D. Moller, American Military Shoulder Arms, 2 volumes (Albuquerque, N.M., 2011), Vol. 1, Appendix 5, 484-485.

-Kevin M. Sweeney, "Firearms, Militias, and the Second Amendment" in Saul Cornell and Nathan Kozuskanich, eds.
+21 Kevin M. Sweeney, "Firearms, Militias, and the Second Amendment" in Saul Cornell and Nathan Kozuskanich, eds.
 The Second Amendment on Trial: Critical Essays on District of Columbia v.
 Heller (Amherst: University of Massachusetts Press, 2013), 335, 348, 351-352.

-- 12. As a rule, American colonists preferred lighter firearms that were better suited than muskets for pest control, birding, or hunting.
-Especially popular in New England were locally made or imported smoothbore fowlers and fusils that weighed only 6 to 7 pounds and had narrower bores of .60 to .65 caliber, with average barrel lengths of 50 inches.
-The narrower bores used smaller and lighter projectiles, required less powder for each shot, and thus reduced the weight of the lead ammunition one carried.
-Some New England fowlers could outrange muskets and some were modified to carry a bayonet.
-However, because of their lighter weights and sleeker construction, they were not necessarily as sturdy or as "soldier-proof" as a musket nor as effective as a club. - 13.
-Many residents living in the colonies stretching from New York to Virginia owned "trade guns."
+13. Many residents living in the colonies stretching from New York to Virginia owned "trade guns."
 These were inexpensive, muzzle-loading, single shot, smooth-bore firearms designed and produced for trade with Native Americans.
-Some of these guns weighed as little as 5.5 pounds, had bores of .57 to .62 caliber, and barrels only 36 to 40 inches long.
-Because of these features, they were much easier to handle than a musket and employed about half the weight of lead and powder than compared to a musket for each shot.
-However, these light, often cheaply constructed firearms did not function as well as clubs and were not designed to carry a bayonet.
+Some of these guns weighed as little as 5.5 pounds, had bores of .57 to .62 caliber, and barrels only 36 to 40 inches long.25 Because of these features, they were much easier to handle than a musket and employed about half the weight of lead and powder than compared to a musket for each shot.
+However, these light, often cheaply constructed firearms did not function well as clubs and were not designed to carry a bayonet.

-Author's estimate of barrel averages calculated from data found in Neumann, Battle Weapons of the American Revolution, 150-166.
+22 Author's estimate of barrel averages calculated from data found in Neumann, Battle Weapons of the American Revolution, 150-166.

-Steven C. Eames, Rustic Warriors: Warfare and the Provincial Soldier on the New England Frontier, 1689-1748 (New York: New York University Press, 2011), 121-122; Neumann, Battle Weapons of the American Revolution, 206-210.
+23 Steven C. Eames, Rustic Warriors: Warfare and the Provincial Soldier on the New England Frontier, 1689-1748 (New York: New York University Press, 2011), 121-122; Neumann, Battle Weapons of the American Revolution, 206-210.

-Douglas D. Scott, et al., "Colonial Era Firearm Bullet Performance: Live Fire Experimental Study for Archaeological Interpretation" (April 2017), 26, 36; Tom Grinslade, Flintlock Fowlers: The First Guns Made in America (Texarkana, Texas: Scurlock Publishing 2005), 59, 72, 73, 75.
+24 Douglas D. Scott, et al., "Colonial Era Firearm Bullet Performance: Live Fire Experimental Study for Archaeological Interpretation" (April 2017), 26, 36; Tom Grinslade, Flintlock Fowlers: The First Guns Made in America (Texarkana, Texas: Scurlock Publishing 2005), 59, 72, 73, 75.

-M. L. Brown, Firearms in Colonial America: The Impact on History and Technology 1497-1792 (Washington, D.C.: Smithsonian Institution Press, 1980), 283; Neumann, Battle Weapons of the American Revolution, 203-205.
+25 M. L. Brown, Firearms in Colonial America: The Impact on History and Technology 1497-1792 (Washington, D.C.: Smithsonian Institution Press, 1980), 283; Neumann, Battle Weapons of the American Revolution, 203-205.